The Budget Diet

-Kick off the New Year with a chore lottery – it’s a fun way of making a chore chart!
+Kick off the new year with a chore lottery…it’s a fun way to divide up household chores!

 You’ll enjoy instant savings when you fire the housekeeper (and the lawn service) and make a chore chart!